-Medicinal aromatherapy has amazing health-supportive potential.
+Aromatherapy offers amazing health-supportive benefits.
 It can help you look and feel younger and more alive, enhancing your life and sense of well-being in many ways.
 But, in order for it to work, you need to use quality oils.

-The problem is, about 98% of essential oils produced in the world today are not intended for serious aromatherapy; they're produced for the perfume/cosmetic or food industries.
+The problem is, about 98% of essential oils produced in the world today are not intended for serious aromatherapy; they're produced for the perfume/cosmetic or food industries, which have much lower standards for their oils.
 Yet, marketers will bottle these lower quality oils and sell them as aromatherapy products.
-If you attempt anything more than recreational aromatherapy with any of these oils, you're likely to be very disappointed.
+If you attempt anything more than recreational fragrancing with any of these oils, you're likely to be very disappointed.

-Organic is not enough; you need CPTG®, certified-pure-therapeutic-grade oils
+Organic is not enough; you need therapeutic-grade oils

 Most essential oils produced today are not intended for aromatherapy.
 Various short-cuts and bad practices in production seriously compromise the quality of the oils.

-Now, this health food store lavender was certified organic; and organic is certainly better than non-organic oils.
-However, a CPTG®, certified-pure-therapeutic-grade essential oil — one suitable for medicinal aromatherapy — is more than just organic.
+Now, a health food store lavender might be certified organic; and organic is certainly better than non-organic oils.
+However, a therapeutic-grade essential oil — one suitable for serious aromatherapy — is more than just organic.

-A CPTG®, certified-pure-therapeutic-grade essential oil is one that is both complete in its chemical constituents, giving it a rich, deep aroma, and kinetically alive and able to raise the frequency of the human body, restoring balance and normal function to weak body systems.
+A therapeutic-grade essential oil is one that is both complete in its chemical constituents, giving it a rich, deep aroma, and is kinetically alive and able to raise the frequency of the human body, restoring balance and normal function to weak body systems.
 This is important, because the oil's fragrance, frequency and chemistry all contribute to its unique therapeutic effects.
-If any of these properties is compromised, as a result of poor production practices, an essential oil cannot rightly be called CPTG®, certified-pure-therapeutic-grade.
+If any of these properties is compromised, as a result of poor production practices, an essential oil cannot rightly be called therapeutic-grade.

 How a truly therapeutic-grade oil is made

-Because a quality essential oil is so chemically complex, and all of these constituents must be present in the oil in their proper ratio for the oil to have its expected effect on the body, one key to producing CPTG®, certified-pure-therapeutic-grade essential oils is to preserve as many of these aromatic compounds within the oil as possible.
+Because a quality essential oil is so chemically complex, and all of these constituents must be present in the oil in their proper ratio for the oil to have its expected effect on body systems, one key to producing therapeutic-grade oils is to preserve as many of these aromatic compounds within the oil as possible.

 The problem here is that these aromatic compounds are quite fragile, and not easily extracted from the plant material.
 This means that proper production of essential oils takes a lot of understanding of the oil, and the willingness to invest the necessary time and expense to do the job right.
-To make a great, CPTG®, certified-pure-therapeutic-grade essential oil, you must take great care with the follow aspects of production:
+To make a great, therapeutic-grade essential oil, you must take great care with the following aspects of production:

 → Grow the proper variety of plants.

 Species selection is very important, since different varieties of plants produce different qualities of essential oils.
 Only those cultivars that produce the highest quality essential oil should be selected.
-For example, the lavender grown for dōTERRA® is an authentic Lavandula angustifolia, which yields an oil low in camphor and rich in lavendulol and lavendulol acetate (the constituents believed to be the key to lavender's therapeutic action).
+For example, the lavender sold by dōTERRA® is an authentic Lavandula angustifolia, which yields an oil low in camphor and rich in lavendulol and lavendulol acetate (the constituents believed to be the key to lavender's therapeutic action).

 → Use proper cultivation methods.